-The cruise Into the Wild Amazon visits the most essential areas to observe the flora and fauna as well as and culture of the Amazon rainforest.
+The cruise Into the Wild is an Amazon river tour in Brazil that explores the most essential areas to observe the flora and fauna as well as and culture of the Amazon rainforest.
 Our journey concentrates on remote Amazon forest along the tributary the Rio Negro and with a brief sojourn also on the Amazon River.
 On our expedition cruise we explore the rainforest in many different ways: we walk among the towering trees in the high forest, we glide along narrow streams that wend their ways into the wilderness, and we explore flooded forests and grasslands that stretch from horizon to horizon.
 Over three and an a half days and four nights we are able to experience the many different environments of the Amazon, teeming with plant and animal life.

 We embark in Manaus, Brasil and travel on the classic and elegant vessel, the Motor Yacht Tucano.
 The M/Y Tucano is both comfortable and very capable.
 It is designed to enable us to explore small tributaries and hidden channels where wildlife can be found.
 Our expedition vessel is not designed for luxury, but for considerable comfort and to enable us to explore where other vessels cannot.

 Our cruise experience is much more authentic than the typical cruise.
 All aspects of the expedition plan are designed to help us enjoy the best that the Amazon has to offer.
 We have a small group size, highly trained guides, a talented crew, a comfortable boat, and with 29 years of cruise operations, our activities are thoughtful and detailed.
 Our cruises appeal to travelers who are looking for a fun but also very detailed, authoritative, and above all genuine experience.
 All these features combined enable us to discover and enjoy an authentic Amazon that eludes almost all other travelers.